calaldees/blog/links.md

     * Sunlight keeps you alive - NOT taking vitamin D supplements

 * [Cooling the London Underground](https://www.ianvisits.co.uk/articles/cooling-the-tube-engineering-heat-out-of-the-underground-20873/)
-    * The rock has absorbed all the heat for 100+ years and is not radiating heat
+    * The rock has absorbed all the heat for 100+ years and is now radiating heat

 * [Why does science news suck so much?](http://backreaction.blogspot.com/2022/06/why-does-science-news-suck-so-much.html)
     * confidence level?